Tax Deductions in Switzerland for 2024

 Third Pillar Contributions

 The best tax deduction is probably to contribute to your third pillar.
-Each year, you can contribute up to 7056 CHF (as of 2023) per employed person in your household.
+Each year, you can contribute up to 7056 CHF (in 2024) per employed person in your household.
 So, if you have two employed people in your household, you should contribute to both if you can.

-This 7056 CHF per year is removed from your taxable income.
+This maximum per year is removed from your taxable income.
 This makes a very significant difference to your taxable income.
 If self-employed, you can contribute up to 20% of your net income into the third pillar, up to a maximum of 35’280 CHF.

 Now, you should only invest in a good third pillar.
 And you should invest your third pillar money in the stock market as much as possible.
 Otherwise, the returns will be very low.
 If you do not have a third pillar yet, look at the best third pillar of Switzerland.